Erika Brown

 LPC, 4 years of experience

 Erika Brown is a proud Baltimore native and former Baltimore City Public School Counselor.
-She specializes in life transitions, career stress, anxiety, depression, substance use disorders, teen/ young adult identity issues.
+She specializes in life transitions, career stress, anxiety, depression, substance use disorders, young adult identity issues.
 Erika takes a person-centered approach to providing clinical interventions to clients and believes that every person is the expert of their life.
 She uses CBT, DBT, motivational interviewing and strengths-based approaches to assist clients in achieving their therapy/ life goals.

 Get to know me